Eileen MacDonagh: Background

-Many of MacDonagh's sculptures examines a fascination with geometry.
+Many of MacDonagh's sculptures examine a fascination with geometry.
 She has long been inspired by the purity and ubiquity of geometric principles and the way in which geometric rules govern the universe.
-Her 2008 Fire from Stone show at the Centre Culturel Irlandais featured four major installations, the largest of which was composed of fifteen pieces of differing size.
-The individual pieces were based on icosahedral forms, a complex geometric shape, and are carved from over ten different types of Indian granite.
-They ranged in size from 4-foot in diameter to just 4 inches, and were all created when MacDonagh was on a residency in India.
+Her 2008 Fire from Stone show at the Centre Culturel Irlandais featured four major installations, the largest of which was composed of fifteen pieces of differing sizes.
+The individual pieces were based on icosahedral forms, a complex geometric shape, and were carved from over ten different types of Indian granite.
+They ranged in size from 4 feet in diameter to just 4 inches, and were all created when MacDonagh was on a residency in India.